 - Reconsider drinking alcohol late at night.

-If you find yourself waking up at 3 a.m. and have difficulty falling back asleep on a frequent basis, it’s important to talk to your doctor.
-Your doctor may suggest you try a sleep study to find out more about your sleep cycles or diagnose a sleep disorder.
+If you often wake up at 3 a.m. and have difficulty falling back asleep, it’s important to talk with your doctor.
+Your doctor may suggest you try a sleep study to learn more about your sleep cycles or diagnose a sleep disorder.

 Treatments for insomnia may include lifestyle modifications, adjustments to your sleep-wake times, or therapy.